kw7oe/kw7oe.github.io/content/posts/gen-server.md

 points are purely my opinion based on my limited knowledge and experience.
 Do take it as a grain of salt._

----

 # Quick Introduction to GenServer

 What is GenServer?
-For someone new to Elixir, GenServer usually came up to their mind when they need to implement a server process, a stateful process.
+For someone new to Elixir, GenServer usually came up to their mind when they need to implement a server process or stateful process.

-However, diving a bit further, GenServer is actually an OTP behaviour that implemet a client-server relation.
+However, diving a bit deeper, GenServer is actually an OTP behaviour that implemet a client-server relation.

 But, what is an OTP behaviour?
 Behaviour is basically common pattern that